strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 ```

 Once the cluster is running, we will need a user which will be used by the bridge sidecar.
-We configure the user for TLS client authentication and configure authorization to allow it to send and receive examples from topic named `my-topic`:
+We configure the user for TLS client authentication and configure authorization to allow it to send and receive examples from a topic named `my-topic`:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2